Velocity-gauge real-time time-dependent density functional tight-binding for large-scale condensed matter systems: Conclusion

 In conclusion, we have demonstrated that our VG-rtTDDFTB implementation can execute large electron dynamics for periodic systems containing thousands of atoms.
 As a representative example, we performed a 100-fs electron dynamics simulation for amorphous silicon (containing 512 atoms) on a modest computer cluster to study laser-induced charge transfer dynamics.
 Our VG-rtTDDFTB calculations give mechanistic insight into time-resolved electron density fluctuations and electron transfer as the system is irradiated in real time with electromagnetic radiation.
 Our simulations also allow us to analyze different electron dynamics occurring between differently-coordinated atoms at various frequencies as the system is irradiated.
 We anticipate that our VG-rtTDDFTB approach could find broad usage for large periodic systems, particularly for material systems that are too large to handle with rtTDDFT.
 Further extensions to accelerate these calculations with specialized hardware accelerators \cite{fpga_dftb,allec2019heterogeneous,molecules_dftb} are currently underway in our group.

 \begin{acknowledgement} This work was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through the Advanced Computing (SciDAC) program under Award Number DE-SC0022209.
-We gratefully acknowledge Dr. Nir Goldman for providing the ChIMES-modified \textit{siband} Slater-Koster file used to calculate VG-rtTDDFTB excited-state dynamics in this work. \end{acknowledgement}
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231 using NERSC award BES-ERCAP0023692.
+We gratefully acknowledge Dr. Nir Goldman for providing the ChIMES-modified \textit{siband} Slater-Koster file used to calculate VG-rtTDDFTB excited-state dynamics in this work.
+We gratefully acknowledge Dr. Steve D. Yang for constructing the table of contents figure used in this work. \end{acknowledgement}